 Venus: The planet Venus had long been considered Earth’s twin sister.
 It’s the second planet out of the Sun and has a size and density close to terrestrial values.
 It also has an atmosphere.
 Being closer to the Sun than Earth, Venus was, in the pre-space age, thought to be warm and moist, a tropical environment of lush vegetation where maybe dinosaur-like creatures or dragons roamed and chased scantily clad maidens!
 Alas, once space probes crossed paths with and landed on Venus, such dreams of a tropical paradise were dashed.
 It’s tropical, alright, if ‘tropical’ means a surface temperature of 900 degrees Fahrenheit.
 But the atmosphere, mainly carbon dioxide – a greenhouse gas – is so thick and dense that the atmospheric pressure is way massive relative to Earth’s.
 So, Venus turned out to be more akin to Hell than a tropical Heaven.
 No life here!

 But wait, perhaps such a judgment is premature.
 What happens here on Earth as you climb up a high mountain?
-Well, the temperature drops, and the air gets more rarefied – and so too on Venus.
-In the upper atmosphere, the temperature and pressure of Venus drop to more terrestrial surface conditions.
-There can’t be surface life as we know it on that planet, but what about simple, microbial life existing in the upper atmosphere?
+Well, the temperature drops, and the air gets more rarefied—and so too on Venus.
+In the upper atmosphere, Venus’s temperature and pressure drop to more terrestrial surface conditions.
+There can’t be surface life as we know it on that planet, but what about simple, microbial Life in the upper atmosphere?

 Earth (Terra): Home!
 Nothing further needs to be said.